MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-upgrade-project.md

 - Download Github Desktop.
 - Open Github Desktop and initialize a repo in a folder of your choosing.
-- Rename the .Woodford files for your project and ours to .zip.
+- Rename the .Woodford files of your customized project and Microsoft's tempalte to .zip.
 Extract it and drag the Microsoft project files from the extraction into the folder where you initialized the Git repo.

 > [!div class="mx-imgBorder"]